Ana Victoria: 2007-2010: Ready and AV

 Ana Victoria is the daughter of Latin American singer-songwriters Amanda Miguel and Diego Verdaguer.
 She was born on December 8, 1983, in Los Angeles, California.
 At the age of 13 she began working as a backup singer for her parents.

 In 2007 she released her first album, Ready, co-produced with Rob Meister and released under her parents label DIAM Music distributed by Warner Music Group.
-It included the songs "Siempre pude ver" (Whenever I can see) and "P.D.
+It included the songs "Siempre pude ver" (I could always see) and "P.D.
 Te amo" (PS I Love You) which reached the Mexican top 10 while the video for the first single won the Excellence Award at the Accolade Awards.

 In April 2012 Ana Victoria released her second album, entitled "AV" co-produced by Axel Dupeyron.
 The eleven songs included a cover of her father's song "Yo No Lloro por Llorar" (I Don't Cry for the Sake of Crying) and the singles "Nada" and "Sorry".